jdbolter/argon-aframe-tests/README.md

 # ar-frame-tests
-This repo contains folder with ad hoc tests of features in argon-aframe.
+This repo contains folders with ad hoc tests of features in argon-aframe.
 Nothing is guaranteed to work.
 It is public so that those who are involved in debugging argon (see the public slack channel: argonjs) can access the relevant code.